MiguelSolisSegura/UAP-CRISP-DM/README.md

 # Dependencies

 Please refer to the `environment.yml` file to install the required dependencies for this project.
+See [this explanation](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) on how to create a conda environment from a `.yml` file.

 # Acknowledgments